iPad 8 LTE Battery Replacement

 Step 56

-- Grab your tweezers and gently lift the headphone jack off the logic board, then give the cable a little nudge to set it back in place.
+- Grab your tweezers and gently peel the headphone jack up from the logic board, then reposition the cable.

 Tools Used